public-awesome/stargaze/x/globalfee/spec/01_state.md

   repeated string methods = 2;
 }
 ```
-CodeAuthorization is used to store the configuration for code Ids which can have zero gas fee operations.
+CodeAuthorization is used to store the configuration for Code IDs which can have zero gas fee operations.
 The methods are individual msg operations which benefit from zero fees. e.g `mint`, `burn`.
-This configuration would allow all contracts instantiated from the given code Id to be gas free.
+This configuration would allow all contracts instantiated from the given code ID to benefit zero gas fee.

+> **Note**
+>
-`*` value can be used in the configuration to enable all methods of the contracts with given code Id to be gas free
+> `'*'` value can be used in the configuration to enable all methods of the contracts with given Code ID to have zero gas fee

 Storage keys:

-* CodeAuthorization: 0x00 | CodeId -> ProtocolBuffer(CodeAuthorization)
+* CodeAuthorization: 0x00 | CodeID -> ProtocolBuffer(CodeAuthorization)

 This state can be updated via [MsgSetCodeAuthorization](./02_messages.md#msgsetcodeauthorization) & [MsgRemoveCodeAuthorization](./02_messages.md#msgremovecodeauthorization) by whitelisted addresses or via governance